-Super Mario Sunshine/Regional Differences
+Super Mario Sunshine/Version Differences

 This is a sub-page of Super Mario Sunshine.

 Note: The Korean version is just the North American version with a different revision number in the header.